Index

 The Logansport Pharos-Tribune of Saturday, October 9, 2021, ran an article entitled “Indiana nature and a true love story” by Harold Allison.
 Besides talking about the natural beauty of the area around Williamsport, Indiana, the article says:

-“Williamsport is said to have been named for William Henry Harrison, who owned land in this area.
+“Williamsport is said to have been named for a local property owner named William Harrison, not for the famous William Henry Harrison.
 It once had the unusual nickname of “Side Cut City.”
 This was given to Williamsport because, while not on the main route of the Wabash and Erie Canal it wanted to be part of the trade that came with this long waterway.
 Local merchants raised $16,000 to dig a spur from the canal to Williamsport and allow the boats to reach their out of the way settlement.”

 The spur of the Wabash & Erie Canal was dug off the mainline canal just below Attica, Indiana to the Wabash River.
 Canal boats were lowered by a lock into the river and poled up river to the Williamsport landing, loaded or unloaded, and then poled back down river to enter the lock and side-cut to the mainline canal and then proceed either north or south.